 The streets we see are grey and dirty, and mostly empty, except for the scenes shot on Broadway, which are teeming with actual life.
 Davey’s apartment is stark and mostly empty of decor, except for a few snapshots of his Uncle George’s horse ranch near Seattle, and the odd detail of a machete mounted on the wall.
 Davey and Gloria’s apartments face each other across an air shaft.
 We watch Davey watching Gloria through her open window.
 This voyeuristic aspect is continued in a later scene with Davey, watching from Gloria’s apartment as two policemen enter his apartment looking for him after his boxing manager has been found beaten to death.
 In an earlier scene, on the morning of his important prize fight, we see Davey peering closely at his face in the mirror, much as fighter Walter Cartier did in Kubrick’s short documentary, Day of the Fight (1951).
 As Thomas Allen Nelson wrote, “The best moments of Killer’s Kiss combine a voyeuristic and narcissistic definition of character.”

 As a fighter, Davey has seen better days.
 The announcer at that night’s fight describes his boxing career as “…one long promise without fulfillment.”
 You can see the fight in the following clip, which intercuts the match with shots of a gleeful Rapallo and a reluctant Gloria watching the fight on television in his office at the dance hall.
 I was especially taken with a moment early in the fight when Davey is knocked down to a sitting position against the ropes, looking stunned as he struggles to get back on his feet.
-This felt different to me from what usually see in boxing movies.
+This felt different to me from what we usually see in boxing movies.

 After losing the fight, Davey is back home on his bed and has a nightmare in which we’re rushing down a deserted city street, buildings on either side pressing in.
 This is seen in negative image, and is very reminiscent of parts of the Star Gate sequence in 2001: A Space Odyssey.
 Davey is startled awake from his dream by Gloria’s screams.
 Davey rushes to the window to see Gloria struggling with Rapallo.